zishan/sre-exercise/README.md

   * Deploy your application with Helm
   * Deploy your infrastructure with Terraform
   * Install a Kubernetes Dashboard
+  * Install New Relic Infrastructure in Kubernetes (monitoring)
-  * Install New Relic APM in your application
+  * Install New Relic APM in your application (monitoring)

 ## Double Extra Credit
   * Enable us to load your application in our browser